NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

 .. code::

-   tapis files list agave://designsafe.storage/default/YOUR_NAME
+   tapis files list agave://designsafe.storage.default/YOUR_NAME

 Add a directory tmp to your home folder at DesignSafe

 .. code::

-   tapis files mkdir agave://designsafe.storage/default/YOUR_NAME tmp
+   tapis files mkdir agave://designsafe.storage.default/YOUR_NAME tmp

-Copy a small file **SimCenterBootcamp2020/code/agave/ExerciseDays4/ex1/mpiPI.c** to your current directory.
+Copy a small file **SimCenterBootcamp2020/code/agave/ExerciseDays4/ex1/piMPI.c** to your current directory.
 From there send it to your new folder at DesignSafe.

 .. code::

-   tapis files upload agave://desihnsafe.storage/default/YOUR_NAME/tmp  mpiPI.c
+   tapis files upload agave://designsafe.storage.default/YOUR_NAME/tmp  piMPI.c

 Remove your local copy and try and copy the file you just uploaded.

 .. code::

-   tapis files download agave://designsafe.storage/default/YOUR_NAME/tmp/mpiPI.c
+   tapis files download agave://designsafe.storage.default/YOUR_NAME/tmp/piMPI.c

 List the other **tapis** file commands and explore what they do.